GabrieleSantin/GabrieleSantin.github.io/_pages/publications.md

 <small>

 <blockquote>
 The aim of the paper is to assess how the traffic of roundabouts could be organized in the future.
 A mixed traffic is supposed to occur, featuring both fully automated vehicle and vehicles driven by humans.
 The case study is a part of a comprehensive research funded by European Commission, focusing on how improving the 5G network by Artificial Intelligence (AI) and edge computing.
+The traffic flow into a reference roundabout is simulated by SUMO, a Reinforcement Learning (RL) algorithm is derived and drives the automated vehicles into the roundabout.
+By means of a dynamic driving simulator, a real human drives into the simulated traffic of the roundabout.
+The human-in-the-loop is needed to check whether the driver feels comfortable and safe while driving in presence of automated cars.
+The preliminary results are quite promising.
+Drivers seem not worried when they interact with Connected and Automated Vehicles (CAVs) into the roundabout.
+They seem preferring to share the roundabout with CAVs as they seem feeling the traffic to be more fluent.
+Such preliminary results deserve an extensive statistical investigation for a final assessment.
 </blockquote>

 <pre>